 Summative Assessments are assessments of learning.
-These assessments allow teachers to measure the level of student achievement of a standard(s).
-These assessments are linked to one or more of the course competencies and are weighted at 90% of the overall course grade.
+These assessments allow teachers to measure the level of student achievement for a standard or set of standards.
+These assessments are linked to one or more of the course competencies and are weighted at 80% of the overall course grade.

-The types of assessments that fall into this category include but are not limited to:
+The types of assessments that may fall into this category include but are not limited to: